 Events API v2 is designed to handle machine-generated monitoring and event data, such as infrastructure monitoring (Nagios, SignalFX, Datadog), application performance monitoring (New Relic, AppDynamics), and external site checks (Pingdom, Wormly).
 PD-CEF events generate alerts in PagerDuty, which can then be grouped together under PagerDuty incidents.

 For human-generated events, tickets, or incidents, such as those from ServiceNow or JIRA, we suggest using the Events API v2, which enables direct, streamlined creation of PagerDuty incidents.

-If you are using a custom monitoring tool, library, or script that has not yet been updated to v2, you should use Events API v1.
+If you are using a custom monitoring tool, library, or script that has not yet been updated to v2, you should select Events API v1.

 If a tool cannot integrate via the API, you can use an email integration to integrate with any monitoring tool that can send emails (even in-house solutions).

-You can access all services by going to Configurations → Services.
+- Navigate to Configuration → Services.
 If you are creating a new service, click Add New Service.
-Otherwise, you can skip to adding integrations to an existing service.
+Otherwise, you can skip to Add integrations to an existing service.

-Give your service a name.
-Then select your app from the Integration Type menu and enter an integration name.
+- Then select your app from the Integration Type menu and enter an integration name in the format

 a.
 Select a Tool.
 Check to see if we have an existing integration for your service.
 Search for your service by clicking on the dropdown menu next to Integration Type.